 It is the department's goal to grant all exemptions that are deserved under the State statutes (including Georgia Code 48-5-41) wherever taxpayers and properties quality for those exemptions.
 We also want to assure that taxpayers continue to be qualified for those exemptions over time.
-Guarding the integrity and equity of the exemptions process is important but needs to be cost effective in the current era of constrained resources.
-Toward the end the Board will take the following actions:
+Guarding the integrity and equity of the exemptions process is important and should be cost effective.
+Toward that end, the Board will take the following actions:

-- 1. When an exempt parcel is the subject of a deed or other conveyance we will ask the new title holders to submit evidence of eligibility as to ownership, type of use, and any other characteristics: this includes sales, foreclosures, deeds in lieu of foreclosure etc. - 2.
+- 1. When an exempt parcel is the subject of a deed or other conveyance, we will ask the new title holders to submit evidence of eligibility as to ownership, type of use, and any other characteristics: this includes sales, foreclosures, deeds in lieu of foreclosure etc. - 2.
 Pictometry will be employed to assure continuing existence of exempted structures; - 3.
-When staffs are in proximity of exempted property they may make a site visit to assure continued use of the structure and if convenient they may visit the user-owners for further verification. - 4.
-Periodically we may check internet corporate records or send out questionnaires to owners of record to determine continued qualification. - 5.
-Annual audits of exempt properties that transferred ownership or requested land splits/combinations/zoning changes within the current year. - 6.
+When appraisers are in proximity of exempted property they may make a site visit to assure continued use of the structure and if convenient they may visit the user-owners for further verification. - 4.
+Periodically we may check corporate records via the internet or send out questionnaires to owners of record to determine continued qualification. - 5.
+Conduct annual audits of exempt properties that transferred ownership or requested land splits/combinations/zoning changes within the current year. - 6.
 Reinforce training to staff to identify vacant/closed church buildings or office buildings while in the field. - 7.
-Utilize GAMLS and CoStar to identify church properties listed for sale or for lease. - 8.
-Non-public property owners of parcels listed as exempt shall be sent a request to update their Exempt application at least once every five years commencing with the 2011 digest year.
+Utilize GAMLS, FMLS, CoStar or other services to identify church properties listed for sale or for lease. - 8.
+Non-public property owners of parcels listed as exempt shall be sent a request to update their Exemption Application at least once every five years commencing with the 2011 digest year.